priyaananthasankar/parseltongue/PyFunctionsOnACI/ForecastingApp/README.md

 # Time Series Forecasting using Python on Azure Functions

+- This example demonstrates Azure Functions in Python deployed on an Azure Container Instance, that performs forecasting using scikit learn, statsmodel Python library.

+- It uses a Blob Storage input binding to read input and produce output and is triggered through HTTP.

 Reference code:
 https://machinelearningmastery.com/autoregression-models-time-series-forecasting-python/

 # One Click Deploy to Azure

-This example demonstrates Azure Functions written in Python deployed on an Azure Container Instance

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)